ADACS-Australia/HWSA-2022/_episodes/03-BestPracticesInComputing.md

 exercises: 30
 questions:
 - "What does best practice mean?"
-- "What are the top N things to do?"
+- "What practices should I adopt?"
-- "What are the top N things to avoid?"
+- "What should I try to avoid?"
 keypoints:
 - "Validation is testing"
 - "Documentation benefits everyone (especially you)"